 Training should be specific to each learner.
 It is unnecessary to have every employee taking the same hour-long training.
 Modern compliance training should be asking each learner questions; getting to know who it is they are about to train.

 Offering adaptive role training will make for more productive employees.
-They will no longer feel as if they’re participating in mandatory courses, instead they will recognize that these trainings are here to benefit them.
+They will no longer feel as if they’re participating in mandatory courses, instead, they will recognize that these training programs are here to benefit them.
 Role-specific training will be acknowledged as helpful and engaging among coworkers.

 It is easy for a learner to feel disengaged when participating in a course that does not apply to them.
 Translating content for different locations is important in keeping learners engaged in the training, which is the goal.
 If an employee is taking a course on how to properly handle fireworks, and fireworks are not legal in their region, they will find themselves discouraged from participating in future courses.

-Since it is expensive to constantly alter compliance trainings by region, more companies are allowing regional markets to create their own compliance training content, ensuring effective use of learners’ time and attention.
+Since it is expensive to constantly alter compliance pieces of training by region, more companies are allowing regional markets to create their own compliance training content, ensuring effective use of learners’ time and attention.